MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### Are MicroQR Codes supported?

-Micro QR Codes support is coming soon.
+Yes, Micro QR Codes are supported.

 ### QR codes detected, but why am I getting no data?

-* In RS5 version of the plugin, not all encodings are supported.
-If the platform cannot decode the qrcode, there will be no data.
+* If the platform cannot decode the qrcode, there will be no data.
 You can use the stream and interpret the data using open source code.
 In RS6, more encodings are supported.
 * Some features such as structure append and micro QR codes are not supported.

 ### How to clear the codes from my app?
 It seems once you find a code, they tend to persist.